 1. Lake Natoma

-A good time to pay a visit to Lake Natoma would be late summer and fall.
+A good time to visit Lake Natoma and enjoy yourself on your inflatable paddle board would be late summer and fall.
 It’s not as crowded as it usually is at other times and the bracing chill in the air makes it all the more enjoyable to paddle here.
 You can get there by taking SacRT’s Gold Line from the Sacramento Station to Sunrise Station.
 It will take approximately one hour but you won’t regret it.
 Another reason why Lake Natoma is recommended for paddleboarding is that unlike most of the other rivers near Sacramento, Lake Natoma doesn’t have flying motorboats jamming the water, it has a posted speed limit of five miles per hour, giving rooms for stand up paddle boarders to have fun with their paddle boards on the water.
 The water is calm enough for even rookies to have fun paddle boarding on it and there’s a high chance you will be able to spot wildlife like duck, osprey, herons, egrets, and eagles.
 Rentals of stand up paddleboards can be found at California Canoe.